 The types of foods your dog should not eat are well-documented across the internet.
 Frequently they are linked to severe reactions — for instance; chocolate can cause your dog to vomit or have diarrhea or, in more extreme cases, have tremors or seizures.
 Likewise, things such as dairy products may cause other issues because many dogs are lactose intolerant.

 Fortunately, there are several human foods that your dog can enjoy if you want to give them a treat.
 For instance, most vegetables, such as carrots, cucumbers, bell peppers, or broccoli are OK for dogs to eat (so long as they like them).
-Other foods such as peanut butter (watch out for peanut butter made with xylitol) or cooked chicken meat make great dog treats.
+Other foods such as peanut butter (watch out for peanut butter made with xylitol, also known as birch sugar) or cooked chicken meat make great dog treats.

 It is often helpful for dog owners to go room by room through their house looking for things that could pose a potential problem for dogs.
 Do this at dog-level height, which can help to catch lower-level things that you might otherwise miss.